 Have I run hundreds of miles in these shorts?
 Yes!

 Are they the best-in-class running shorts?
 Not really.
 But this shouldn’t come as a surprise.

 Where the shorts’ quality and toughness puts them in elite company as gym apparel and casual wear, they don’t compare to fit-for-purpose split running shorts.
 Birddogs are a one-pair-quiver.
 You really can do anything.
 Most running shorts I’m comparing them to weight half as much and, if you have a slight build, make your junk stick out awkwardly.
-So using wearing them to spin class or Whole Foods would be bizarre.
+So using wearing them to spin class or Whole Foods or your buddy’s house would be bizarre.
 Wearing them near a playground or an elementary school would be criminal.

 With the thicker outer material and liner, Birddogs don’t vent well.
-Very swampy.
+They’re swampy.
 After a run, I’m usually dying to peel them off.
 Granted, there is no “perfect” pair of shorts in this regard, and these get the job done.
 On occasion, when I run, I find myself wishing I was a little less constricted.